albertattard/demo-shopping/distributed-rest/README.md

 ## Preloaded data

-To keep things simple, we’ll use the [H2](https://www.h2database.com/html/main.html) in-memory database preloaded with the following data:
+To keep things simple, we are using an [H2](https://www.h2database.com/html/main.html) in-memory database preloaded with the following data: